dan0dev/Food-Board/README.md

 ## ⚠️ Important Note

 This project is for fun and learning only.
-Do not use for commercial use!
+Do not use for commercial use! - [Check license](https://github.com/DanCodernaut/Food-Board/?tab=License-1-ov-file)

 ---